USH3R/Bruteforce-Lottery-Simulator-and-Keyspace-Analyzer.-Build-1/README.md

 └── README.md         # Instructions

 # Running the Game via GitHub Codespaces or Terminal
-1. Open this repository in **GitHub Codespaces** (or any environment that lets you open a terminal from the repo).
+1. Open this repository in **GitHub Codespaces**.
-2. In the terminal, navigate to the project folder containing `run.sh`.
-3. Run the following command:  bash run.sh
+2. Run the following command:  bash run.sh
 This will automatically launch the game in a new browser tab, where you can play it exactly like you would if you had cloned the repo locally.
 Playing the Game
 Buy 1 Ticket – generates a single lottery ticket